 In situations like these, the very first thing you observe is your physiology.
 The moment that person cut you and you applied the brakes, there was a shock absorbed by your body.

-This shock might result in excessive sweating, fast heartbeat, or even breathlessness.
+This shock might result in excessive sweating, a fast heartbeat, or even breathlessness.
 So if you’re already in the gap, you know that you don’t have to react impulsively to this situation.

 And your first step would be to calm yourself by grounding in the present moment and taking a few deep breaths to relax the nervous system.
 After that, you will check if the other people sitting in your car are okay.